BEST STARTS FOR KIDS

 I know someone with an IQ of 140+ who has a stutter.
 While he had the brainpower to do whatever he wanted, people were inclined to assess his abilities as lower than they actually were.
 His resultant loss of confidence made things even more difficult for him.

-For a child in a school environment to thrive, they need the vocabulary to understand what's being said to them, otherwise learning becomes extremely difficult.
+For a child to thrive in a school environment, they need the vocabulary to understand what's being said to them, otherwise learning is extremely difficult & school becomes tedious.

 Why the Ability to Follow Directions is an Indicator of Comprehension

 For example: While instructions may have been in single directives (one instruction at a time,) they may have been issued more quickly than the child can follow.
 And while they're still working out the first thing, the teacher has moved on to the second, or third direction.
 The potential confusion, and frustration, for these children can adversely affect their attitude to learning.

 Do you ever get frustrated, that your child didn't do what you asked them to,

 or half-did what was asked,